 Research applicable state agencies to learn about upcoming plans and policies, find live webinars and recorded webcasts, FAQs, and other resources to inform your teams and community.
 Some states are further ahead than others and offer actionable insight.

-Another example, 12 states have banned the manufacturing, sale and distribution of PFAS-containing AFFFs – Arkansas, California, Colorado, Connecticut, Georgia, Indiana, Maryland, Michigan, New Hampshire, New York, Washington, and Wisconsin.
+- The states of Arkansas, California, Colorado, Connecticut, Georgia, Indiana, Maryland, Michigan, New Hampshire, New York, Washington, and Wisconsin have all banned PFAS-containing AFFFs, including manufacturing, selling, and distributing these foams.

 Whether the efforts are specific to drinking water, wastewater, fire prevention, or other areas, it’s helpful to know what’s being done in your state and what’s ahead.